What Are the Conforming Loan Limits for 2026?

 Will Conforming Loan Limits Rise or Fall?

-The baseline conforming loan limit is adjusted each year to reflect the change in the average home value in the United States.
+The baseline conforming loan limit is adjusted each year to reflect the change in the average home value and local housing trends in the United States.

-The conforming loan limit has increased in six of the past 10 years and has never declined.
+The conforming loan limit has increased steadily for the past 10 years and has never declined.
 From 2006 to 2016, for example, the conforming loan limit remained at $417,000, despite declining home values across the country.
 If home values continue to rise, the conforming loan limit will also rise.

 First-time homebuyers can